 In a small bowl, combine spice rub ingredients.
 Pat pork dry with a paper towel, and use your hands to liberally apply the rub all over the outer surface of the pork, using all of the rub and delivering a thorough deep-tissue massage.
 Wrap pork tightly in plastic wrap, place in a gallon-sized zip-top bag, and chill pork 2-4 hours.
 Thoroughly sanitize all affected work surfaces post-pork-handling (#trichiNOsis)!

 In a medium-sized pot or Dutch oven, heat olive oil over medium-high heat.
 While oil heats, remove pork from fridge and discard plastic wrap.
 Once pot is hot, sear all sides/ends of the pork (~2 minutes per side), avoiding any flying oil droplets.
-Reduce heat to medium low, and carefully pour the Coke into the pot — you want the meat to be ~2/3 submerged.
+Reduce heat to medium low, and carefully pour the Coke or broth into the pot — you want the meat to be ~2/3 submerged.
 [NOTE: If you are pouring Coke from a larger bottle from which you plan to drink later, take care to not let pork juices splash up into the bottle (#trichiNOsis)].
 Cover pot with a tightly-fitting lid, and bring to a boil.
 Reduce heat to achieve a low simmer, and cook, covered, over low heat, for 4-5 hours, using tongs to carefully turn pork over halfway through cook time.